 When you buy your first-ever iPad, Apple makes it particularly quick and easy to get going.
 As soon as you get your second, though, then you need to take these certain steps to get the new one working just how you like.

-You could swap to the new iPad and give the other away, or store it somewhere as a spare.
+You could swap to a new iPad and give the other away, or store it somewhere as a spare.
 You could set both the new and old up identically, with the same apps arranged in the same places on your homescreen, and all with precisely the same settings and documents.

 Or, you could choose to devote one iPad for certain tasks, and the other for something else.
-Such as having an iPad Pro that you use for work and now adding an iPad mini that you chiefly have to read on for pleasure.
+Such as if you do have an iPad Pro, perhaps you could use that for work and now add something like a n iPad mini that you chiefly read on for pleasure.

 The different ways of setting up an iPad